Sustainable energy: Government policies

+Regulations

 Environmental regulations have been used since the 1970s to promote more sustainable use of energy.
 Some governments have committed to dates for phasing out coal-fired power plants and ending new fossil fuel exploration.
 Governments can require that new cars produce zero emissions, or new buildings are heated by electricity instead of gas.
 Renewable portfolio standards in several countries require utilities to increase the percentage of electricity they generate from renewable sources.

 Governments can accelerate energy system transformation by leading the development of infrastructure such as long-distance electrical transmission lines, smart grids, and hydrogen pipelines.
-In other cases divorcing government from fossil fuel investments can contribute to a less hindered, more transparent and accelerated approach to implementing policies to support sustainable energy usage and production.
 In transport, appropriate infrastructure and incentives can make travel more efficient and less car-dependent.
 Urban planning that discourages sprawl can reduce energy use in local transport and buildings while enhancing quality of life.
 Government-funded research, procurement, and incentive policies have historically been critical to the development and maturation of clean energy technologies, such as solar and lithium batteries.
 In the IEA's scenario for a net zero-emission energy system by 2050, public funding is rapidly mobilised to bring a range of newer technologies to the demonstration phase and to encourage deployment.

+Carbon pricing

 Carbon pricing (such as a tax on CO_{2} emissions) gives industries and consumers an incentive to reduce emissions while letting them choose how to do so.
 For example, they can shift to low-emission energy sources, improve energy efficiency, or reduce their use of energy-intensive products and services.
 Carbon pricing has encountered strong political pushback in some jurisdictions, whereas energy-specific policies tend to be politically safer.
 Most studies indicate that to limit global warming to 1.5 °C, carbon pricing would need to be complemented by stringent energy-specific policies.

 As of 2019, the price of carbon in most regions is too low to achieve the goals of the Paris Agreement.
 Carbon taxes provide a source of revenue that can be used to lower other taxes or help lower-income households afford higher energy costs.
 Some governments, such as the EU and the UK, are exploring the use of carbon border adjustments.
 These place tariffs on imports from countries with less stringent climate policies, to ensure that industries subject to internal carbon prices remain competitive.